MultiSafepay/docs/content/integrations/pwa-studio.md

    ```

    4.5.
 Link extension in venia-concept package.json.
-   Go to the venia-concept folder and open *package.json:*
+   Go to the venia-concept folder and open **package.json**:
    ```
    cd your_project/
    ```

    4.6.
-Add next dependency:
+Add the next dependency:
    ```
    "dependencies": {
         "@multisafepay/multisafepay-payment-integration": "link:./packages/extensions/multisafepay-payment-integration"